800 554 7016 M-F 8-7, Sat 9-1 CT or speak to your travel professional

 Day 2: Lisbon | Private Tile-Painting Workshop

-Embark on a city tour that includes a visit to the National Coach Museum, to see its collection of ceremonial and promenade vehicles from the 17th to the 19th century.
-Next, tour the National Tile Museum — housed in the 16th-century Convent of Madre de Deus, and displaying a wide array of the beautifully detailed painted tiles for which Lisbon is renowned.
+Embark on a panoramic city tour of Lisbon.
+Tour the National Tile Museum — housed in the 16th-century Convent of Madre de Deus, and displaying a wide array of the beautifully detailed painted tiles for which Lisbon is renowned.
 Take part in an interactive private tile-painting workshop and take home your creation.
 Enjoy your afternoon and evening at leisure.

 Olissippo Lapa Palace | Meals: B